DanielMartensson/Deeplearning2C/ReadMe.md

 ## What need to be working on?

 * Generate an application for Iphone.
 Iphone app generation works for this project, but I haven't tested it yet because I focusing on Android at the moment.

 * Search for bugs.
 If you find any...please open an issue or a pull request.

-* Scale down dependencies inside the build.gradle file, and only use the most necessary for training the deep neural network
+* Esclude some dependencies inside the build.gradle file, and only use the most necessary for training the deep neural network

-* Design and correct dimensions of components
+* Design and correct dimensions of components inside the .fxml files.
+Here I'm using Scene builder 8.

+* Upgrade the C-code generator for LSTM networks.

 ## How is the project organized?
 I have always like clean god written code and pedagogy explanations.
 So I'm going to give you an introduction what every file do.
 I like to keep files as short as possible.
 Around 250-300 lines per each java file is a suitable java file.